IceBeach7/HASS-Paulmann-Gent-2/README.md

 # Home Assistant blueprint for the Paulmann Gent 2 remote
 Blueprint for Home Assistant, that enables the use of the Paulmann Gent 2 (501.40) remote through ZHA.

-It is probably also working with the "Sunricher ZG2868", as stated [here](https://community.home-assistant.io/t/z2m-paulmann-gent-2-rgb-remote/839189).
+It is probably also working with the Sunricher ZG2868, as stated [here](https://community.home-assistant.io/t/z2m-paulmann-gent-2-rgb-remote/839189).
 If anyone can confirm this, we could add it to the device selection.

 ## Features
 - Define actions for every button on all scenes separately